polkadot-js/docs/docs/polkadot/constants.md

 - **interface**: `api.consts.staking.historyDepth`
 - **summary**:    Number of eras to keep in history.

-   Following information is kept for eras in `[current_era -  HistoryDepth, current_era]`: `ErasStakers`, `ErasStakersClipped`,  `ErasValidatorPrefs`, `ErasValidatorReward`, `ErasRewardPoints`,  `ErasTotalStake`, `ErasStartSessionIndex`,  `StakingLedger.claimed_rewards`.
+   Following information is kept for eras in `[current_era -  HistoryDepth, current_era]`: `ErasStakers`, `ErasStakersClipped`,  `ErasValidatorPrefs`, `ErasValidatorReward`, `ErasRewardPoints`,  `ErasTotalStake`, `ErasStartSessionIndex`, `ClaimedRewards`, `ErasStakersPaged`,  `ErasStakersOverview`.

    Must be more than the number of eras delayed by session.
 I.e. active era must always be in history.
 I.e. `active_era >  current_era - history_depth` must be guaranteed.

    If migrating an existing pallet from storage value to config value,  this should be set to same value or greater as in storage.

-   Note: `HistoryDepth` is used as the upper bound for the `BoundedVec`  item `StakingLedger.claimed_rewards`.
+   Note: `HistoryDepth` is used as the upper bound for the `BoundedVec`  item `StakingLedger.legacy_claimed_rewards`.
 Setting this value lower than  the existing value can lead to inconsistencies in the  `StakingLedger` and will need to be handled properly in a migration.
 The test `reducing_history_depth_abrupt` shows this effect.

-### maxNominatorRewardedPerValidator: `u32`
+### maxExposurePageSize: `u32`
-- **interface**: `api.consts.staking.maxNominatorRewardedPerValidator`
+- **interface**: `api.consts.staking.maxExposurePageSize`
-- **summary**:    The maximum number of nominators rewarded for each validator.
+- **summary**:    The maximum size of each `T::ExposurePage`.

+   An `ExposurePage` is weakly bounded to a maximum of `MaxExposurePageSize`  nominators.

-   For each validator only the `$MaxNominatorRewardedPerValidator` biggest stakers can  claim their reward.
-This used to limit the i/o cost for the nominator payout.
+   For older non-paged exposure, a reward payout was restricted to the top  `MaxExposurePageSize` nominators.
+This is to limit the i/o cost for the  nominator payout.

+   Note: `MaxExposurePageSize` is used to bound `ClaimedRewards` and is unsafe to reduce  without handling it in a migration.

 ### maxUnlockingChunks: `u32`
 - **interface**: `api.consts.staking.maxUnlockingChunks`